microsoft/xr-development-for-beginners/5-csharp-foundations/2-variables-data-types/README.md

 string svar = "Hello World";
 ```

-- The first variable is the type we declared previously, Integer.
+- The first variable is the type we declared previously, **Integer**.
 This data type is used when working with whole numbers.
-- The second variable is another number related type, Double.
+- The second variable is another number related type, **Double**.
 This is used for numbers that contain decimal values, such as rational numbers.
-- The third variable is called a boolean variable, Bool.
+- The third variable is called a boolean variable, **Bool**.
 Bool holds one of two possible values: *True* or *False*, and it's used as a condition marker.
 - The fourth variable holds a single character, such as a number, a letter or a symbol.
-It's called Char.
+It's called **Char**.
-- The last variable is called a literal String.
+- The last variable is called a **String Literal**.
 This data type is used to store words or sentences.